Freedom of the press in India: Censorship on press

 Sometimes, only news that favours the government is published by the local media, whilst news that covers the economic and political problems in the country, or criticisms of the government faces government-issued warnings.
 It is claimed that the print and broadcasting media carry stories on the bases of emotions or under the political pressure of the party in power, while the domestic media outlets are claimed to support leaders' arguments.
 Indian media is often criticized for carrying media war during military conflicts, and expressing one-sided identification with vigorous support for their interests.
 Several media outlets act as cheerleaders by publishing the political agenda of the ruling party's leaders.
 The constitution of India protects freedom of speech and freedom of the press.
 However, critics state that press freedom is restrained, and the government only encourages speech that supports it and the prevailing ruling party.
 The government is accused by critics of falsely labelling independent press with "fake news" to try to evade critical observation of the media.

 In 2020 or earlier, the government of India issued warnings against the foreign news outlets, including The New York Times, The Guardian, Al Jazeera, The Washington Post, Time, The Economist, BBC, and Huffington Post for portraying India's image negatively.

 Reporters Without Borders stated that followers of Hindutva are attempting to censor claimed "anti-national" thoughts.
 Coordinated hate campaigns by Hindutva followers against journalists critical of Hindutva sometimes call for those journalists to be murdered.
 Journalists critical of the government often suffer from criminal prosecutions, with Section 124A of the Indian Penal Code often being cited by prosecutors.

+In February 2023, the government raided the offices of the BBC, accusing it of corruption and tax evasion, shortly after it aired a documentary (which the government banned) critical of Modi for his involvement in the alleged state-sponsored anti-Muslim violence in his home state of Gujarat in 2002 during his chief-ministership.